lemlac/mulem/docs/reference.md

 #### `raise`

 Return out of the function with an error value.
-The function must return a result type `T!`.
+The function must return a exclamation type `T!`.
 If declared `T!E` where `E` is an `error` type, then the type passed to `raise` must match.

 ```
 -- T!E is inferred: